jvgiordano/OSSMM-Version-1/docs/_pages/software.md

 # (Advanced) Editing Android Application

-If you are interested in editing the Android application for your own research requirements, here is how to do so:
+If you are interested in editing the Android application for your own research, we describe here how to do so.
+Please note, these are the general steps which must be undertaken and not a step-by-step guide.

 ## Step 1 - Install Android Studio IDE

 You can install the latest version of [Android Studio here](https://developer.android.com/studio)

+## Step 2 - Install Flutter SDK and Flutter Plugin for Android Studio

+## Step  3- Install Java

+## Step 3 -

+## Step 2 - Download (or pull) the OSSMM app files